Max Weber: Last years

-Lili Schäfer, one of Weber's sisters, committed suicide on 7 April 1920 after the pedagogue Paul Geheeb ended his affair with her.
-Weber respected it, as he thought that her suicide was justifiable and that suicide in general could be honourable.
-Weber and his wife took in Lili's four children and planned to raise them.
-He was uncomfortable with his newfound role as a father figure, but he thought that this event fulfilled Marianne as a woman.
-She later formally adopted the children in 1927.
-Weber wished for her to stay with the children in Heidelberg or move closer to Geheeb's Odenwaldschule ("Odenwald School") so that he could be alone in Munich with his mistress, Else von Richthofen.
+Lili Schäfer, one of Weber's sisters, unexpectedly committed suicide on 7 April 1920 after the pedagogue Paul Geheeb ended his affair with her.
+As a result of her depression, Weber had been taking care of her after her husband's death on 26 August 1914.
+Since he had also previously experienced suicidal feelings, he respected it, as he thought that her suicide was justifiable and that suicide in general could be honourable.
+The Webers took in Lili's four children and planned to raise them.
+Weber was uncomfortable with his newfound role as a father figure, but thought that it fulfilled Marianne as a woman.
+She formally adopted the children in 1927.
+Weber wanted her to stay with them in Heidelberg or move closer to Geheeb's Odenwaldschule (Odenwald School) so that he could be alone in Munich with his mistress, Else von Richthofen.
 He left the decision to Marianne, but she said that only he could make the decision to leave for himself.
-While this was occurring, Weber began to believe that own life had reached its end.
+While this was occurring, Weber began to believe that his own life had reached its end.

 On 4 June 1920, Weber's students were informed that he had a cold and needed to cancel classes.
 By 14 June 1920, the cold had turned into influenza and he died of pneumonia in Munich.
 He had likely contracted the Spanish flu during the post-war pandemic and been subjected to insufficient medical care.
 Else von Richthofen, who was present by his deathbed alongside his wife, thought that he could have survived his illness if he had been given better treatment.
-His body was cremated in the Munich Ostfriedhof after a secular ceremony, and the urn that contained his ashes was later buried in the Heidelberg Bergfriedhof in 1921.
+His body was cremated in the Munich Ostfriedhof after a secular ceremony, and his cinerary urn was later buried in the Heidelberg Bergfriedhof in 1921.
 The funeral service was attended by his students, including Eduard Baumgarten and Karl Loewenstein, and fellow scholars, such as Lujo Brentano.
-At the time of his death, Weber had not finished writing Economy and Society, his magnum opus on sociological theory.
-His widow, Marianne, helped prepare it for its publication in 1922.
+Weber had not finished writing Economy and Society, his sociological theory magnum opus.
+His widow, Marianne, helped prepare it for its publication between 1921 and 1922.
 She later published a Weber biography in 1926 which became one of the central historical accounts of his life.